Abhishek-yadv/HackerRankSolution/README.md

 # My HackerRank Work 🚀

-Hi friends!
+### Hi friends!!!

 This is a place for my work on HackerRank.
 For six months, I spent two hours every day learning Python and SQL.
 It was hard work but I learned so much. 💪

 The best part is here you will get to know how one problem you can solve in many ways and most efficient manner.